 In terms of taste, Anaheim peppers have a slight sweetness that’s comparable enough to a cubanelle to work in most recipes.
-Anaheim chilies don’t quite compare as frying peppers; their thicker walls make them better stuffing peppers than frying peppers, but they can sub there in a pinch.
+Anaheim chilies don’t quite compare as frying peppers; their thicker walls make them better as stuffing peppers than frying peppers, but they can substitute as a frying pepper if needed.

 An option with tang: Banana pepper